rotkehlxen/suncal/README.md

 imported using the google calendar web interface.

 # Rules for collaborators
 If you add a function/class, you also add a corresponding test.
-If you want to work on one of the items in the todo list, write your name next to it, so we don't do things several times.
 This repo uses type annotation.
 To add code, create a new branch and make sure to run all checks before setting up your PR: cd to the repo, then run:

 ```bash